appacademy/SWEO-Part-Time-Resources/2-Module/2-week/2-day/README.md

 ### Arrow Functions

-- Context works differently in arrow functions.
-Instead of applying the context based on where the code is `called` (`invoked`), the context of an arrow function is based on where the function was `defined`
+- Context based on where the code is `called` (`invoked`), the context of an arrow function is based on where the function was `defined`

 ```js
 class Person{